This is my guide to calculating macros based on Martin Berkhan’s Leangains system.

 Step 2.
 Find Your TDEE By Adjusting For Activity

 You need to add an ‘activity multiplier’ to your BMR depending on your lifestyle/training.
 This will calculate your total daily energy expenditure (TDEE).
+The calculations used incorporate the activity levels from my Muscle and Strength Pyramid: Nutrition book.

 Step 3.
 Adjust Calorie Intake Based On Your Goal